Jarvis Kenrick: Career

 Born in Chichester, Sussex, Kenrick scored the first ever goal in the FA Cup, for Clapham Rovers in a 3–0 victory over Upton Park on 11 November 1871.
 Kenrick scored two goals in the match.
 He later won the FA Cup three years running with Wanderers, scoring in two consecutive finals; the FA Cup Final 1877, and again the following year, in which he scored twice.

 Kenrick joined Wanderers in 1874, making his debut in a 2–1 win against Uxbridge on 14 January 1874.
 Kenrick scored his first, and only, hat-trick for the club in January 1875 against Harrow Chequers.
-In late 1875, Kenrick succeed Charles W. Alcock as the secretary as Wanderers.
+In late 1875, Kenrick succeeded Charles W. Alcock as the secretary of Wanderers.
 Kenrick scored 20 goals in 51 games for the club, ranking him fourth on the club's all-time record scorers list.

 On 18 November 1871, Kenrick played for an England representative side against Scotland after Thomas Hooman dropped out.